-A new state-of-the-art technopark opened its doors in Russia’s Far East port of Vladivostok on Wednesday, with the aim of fostering tech entrepreneurship and startups there with support from the Skolkovo Foundation.
+A new technopark opened its doors in Russia’s Far East port of Vladivostok on Wednesday, with the aim of fostering tech entrepreneurship and startups there with support from the Skolkovo Foundation.

 Victor Vekselberg, Olga Vasilyeva and Nikita Anisimov at the opening ceremony of the technopark.
 Photo: Sk.ru.